-1. Passion.
-Teachers must not only love the subjects they teach, they must be passionate about them.
-In college, I took a class on existentialism.
-The instructor would talk an hour in the lecture hall and then, when the hour was over, would invite us to join him in the sculpture garden outside where he would lecture another hour.
+Teachers must not only love the subjects they teach, they must become passionate about them.
+For example, in college I took a class on existentialism.
+The instructor would talk an hour in the lecture hall and then, when the hour was over, would invite us to join him in the outside sculpture garden where he would lecture another hour.
 Everyone followed him.
 He would speak about each philosopher as if this person held the ultimate truth of life that we each needed to know.
-No doubt this professor passionately loved his subject.
-Can we approach our class in the same way, as if we hold a sacred gift of knowledge that we must pass on?
+No doubt this professor fervently loved his subject.
+Can you approach students the same way, as if you hold a sacred gift of knowledge that you must pass on?

-2. Real-world problems.
-I remember my earth science class when the first photographs of the moon were released.
-My teacher drove to Washington D.C. (we lived in northern Virginia) and acquired large prints of these maps.
-Each of us got a different one and then we worked to figure out the size and depth of the craters by using the cast shadows.
+When I was a freshman in high school, I took an earth science class.
+The first photographs of the moon had just been released.
+My teacher drove to Washington D.C. (we lived in northern Virginia) where she acquired large prints of these maps.
+Each of us got a different map, but we all worked together to figure out the size and depth of each crater by using the cast shadows.
 No daydreaming happened that day!

-Another example I love is the introduction in Jo Boaler’s book, What’s Math Got To Do With It, describes a class where students are working out the time it would take a skateboarder to crash into a wall after holding onto a spinning merry-go-round and letting go at a certain point.
-The students were completely engaged.
+Another example I love is the introduction in Jo Boaler’s book, What’s Math Got To Do With It, where she describes a class where students are working out the time it would take a skateboarder to crash into a wall after letting go of a spinning merry-go-round.
+The students were all completely engaged.

-How can we create the same invigorating atmosphere in our own classes?
+How can you create the same invigorating atmosphere in your classes?

-3. Humor.
-You say you don’t have a sense of humor?
+But you say you don’t have a sense of humor?
 You’re not funny?
 Then bring something to class that you think IS funny.
 A simple joke such as “why is 6 afraid of 7?
-Because 7 8 9.” can put a smile on your kids’ faces and get their attention so they will listen to your instruction.
-With Elevated Math we begin each lesson with a cartoon.
-This not only establishes the characters who continue the lesson but puts the students at ease and gets them involved.
-Here is one of my favorite cartoons that precede a pre-algebra and an algebra lesson.
+Because 7 8 9.” can put a smile on your students’ faces, which will help get their attention to listen to your instruction.
+In the Elevated Math lessons we begin each one with a cartoon.
+This is not only to establish the characters who will continue talking throughout lesson but also to put the students at ease, get them involved and ready to listen.
+Here are two of my favorite cartoons that precede a pre-algebra and an algebra lesson.
 The first one starts a lesson on the subtraction of integers.
 The second one begins instruction on radicals.

-Winning your kids’ attention isn’t such a chore once you decide to do it.
+Engaging your students isn’t such a chore once you decide to do it.
 Be willing to take a chance, make a mistake, tell a joke, and try something new.
 It might be as simple as a new way of grading or finding a real-world problem to share.
 And how do you let your kids know you care?
 It’s simple.
 By actually caring and letting your actions reflect that truth.
 Everyone has their own way of showing it.